-‘Aquafaba’ is the liquid from canned chickpeas and can be used for good.
-A French chef with the name Joël Roessel discovered that this bean brine can be used as an egg substitute and in between there are a lot of amazing recipes.
-It can be used for people with egg allergies and vegans use it to replace the eggs.
-It is like a miracle how beautifully it can be used for Meringue, Mayonnaise, Macarons, Mouse, Marshmallow Whipped Cream and more.
+‘Aquafaba’ is a liquid from canned chickpeas and can be used for good.
+A French chef by the name Joël Roessel discovered that this bean brine can be used as an egg substitute, and in between, there are a lot of amazing recipes.
+It can be used for people with egg allergies, and vegans use it to replace eggs.
+It is like a miracle how beautifully it can be used for Meringue, Mayonnaise, Macarons, Mouse, Marshmallow Whipped Cream, and more.

 See the recipes below and start experimenting.
-It can act as a binder, emulsifier, or anything an egg white does and all without cholesterol.
-It may need a bit practice but the result is astounding.
+It can act as a binder, emulsifier, or anything an egg white does, and all without cholesterol.
+It may need a bit of practice, but the result is astounding.
 Use the Aquafaba chickpea brine and start preparing these recipes.
-Watch the step bu step video.
+Watch the step-by-step video.

 Don’t Make A Mistake – Keep The “Aquafaba”

 For most home cooks, there is only one place in the kitchen for the slimy liquid housed in a can of chickpeas – down the sink drain.